The France/UK double tax treaty on inheritances

 French residents receiving an inheritance or gift (general rule)

-If you have lived in France for at least six out of the last ten years, you generally have to pay French succession tax on inheritances or gifts you receive (subject to tax treaty terms).
+If you have lived in France for at least six out of the last ten years, you generally pay French succession tax on inheritances or gifts you receive (subject to tax treaty terms).
 This applies even if the donor and assets are outside France.
 There are severe penalties for failing to declare such inheritances/gifts.

 French residents receiving an inheritance from the UK